NVlabs/FPSci/docs/weaponConfigReadme.md

 "weapon" : #include("[weapon file name].Any");
 ```

+## Interaction with Experiment/Session Level Specification
+The "parameter inheritance" structure used for experiment/session level parameters does not carry into the weapon configuration.
+That is to say, weapon configurations must be _completely_ specified wherever they are provided.
+For this reason we suggest encapsulating weapons in their own `*.weapon.Any` files and including them using a `#include()` directive.

+As an example of this concept, you **cannot** (currently) specify a weapon at the experiment level, then change just one field within this weapon configuration on a per-session basis.
+Instead you need to _redefine_ this weapon for each session.
+Using `#include()` directives for weapons avoids this issue since the full weapon configuration is always specified.

 # Weapon Config Field Descriptions

 This file provides information about the weapon to be used in the experiment.
 Detailed field descriptions are provided below.